-Three-dimensional visualization of the extent of coal tar non-aqueous phase liquid in peat deposits at 453 Pine Street.
-In 2021, with the passage of Vermont H315, the state made brownfield redevelopment funding available through the General Fund surplus.
-A new development team is considering the site for a Nordic bathhouse project.
-In 2023, Stone completed an Evaluation of Corrective Action Alternatives and re-implementing the Ongoing Monitoring Program with a focus on a planned redevelopment of the 453 Pine Street property, and presented the project to the Burlington Conservation Commission and Planning and Zoning Review boards, as well as neighborhood and local conservation groups.
-Stone is preparing the Corrective Action Plan, bid specifications, and permit applications for city and state stormwater and wetland permits, among others.
-Construction of the project is slated to begin in late spring 2024.
+Three-dimensional visualization of the extent of coal tar non-aqueous phase liquid in peat deposits at the 453 Pine Street Property.

+In 2021, with the passage of Vermont H315, brownfield redevelopment funding has been made available from the State of Vermont General Fund surplus.
+A new development team came forward seeking a location for their vision to bring a Nordic bathhouse to Burlington.
+In 2023, Stone completed an Evaluation of Corrective Action Alternatives and re-implementing the Ongoing Monitoring Program with a focus on a planned redevelopment of the 453 Pine St. property.
+Stone, along with the project design team, presented the project in City of Burlington Conservation Commission and Planning and Zoning Review Meetings and to neighborhood and local conservation groups.
+Stone is currently preparing the Corrective Action Plan, bid specifications, and permit applications for city and state stormwater and wetland permits, among others.

+Construction of the project is slated to begin in late spring of 2024.